Skip to main content

 OneService Game Changers Challenge (OGCC) 2024

-Online Voting for OneService Game Changers Challenge (OGCC) 2024
+Winners of the OneService Game Changers Challenge (OGCC) 2024

 To commemorate MSO’s 10th anniversary, MSO co-organised the OGCC 2024 with Temasek Polytechnic (TP) to partner the community to conceptualise and design games to promote considerate behaviours for a better living environment in Singapore.